 Working with one retail fulfillment provider, or many?

-Escalating eCommerce business often requires partnering with a third party fulfillment provider, also known as a 3pl logistics provider.
-But according to one Bringg survey, managing multiple delivery fleets is the greatest scalability challenge retailers face.
+Escalating eCommerce business often requires partnering with a third party fulfillment provider, also known as a 3pl logistics provider, or multiple delivery providers.
+But according to one 2022 Bringg survey, managing multiple delivery fleets is a scalability challenge for more than 2 in 5 retailers.

 Working with third party providers offers less control over the fulfillment process.
 Without seamless coordination, there’s far more potential for delivery delays and failures.
 This leads not only to costly inefficiencies but gaps in customer satisfaction.